charlypa/pricing-demo/README.md

 ### Running Locally

 #### Option 1: Direct File Opening
-Simply open `index.html` in your browser, then navigate to:
+Simply open `index.html` in your browser to see the performance comparison page with:
-- Home page with links to all demos
+- Real-time performance metrics
-- Vanilla implementation
+- Side-by-side live demos
-- React implementation
+- Interactive code viewer with syntax highlighting
-- Comparison page
+- Navigation to vanilla and React implementations

 #### Option 2: Local Web Server (Recommended)
 Using Python: